tlherr/COMP1011-Project/README.md

 **Additional challenge** We need a way to generate an employee id.
 This must happen outside the Employee class.
 Design a class that is called ServiceClass that accommodates for a method call to return an employee id (hint: static).
 Implement this into the Employee class.

+### Week 4

+*Create appropriate packages for all classes;
+*Create the following classes that will inherit from the Employee class:
+..*Hourly Employee
+..*Salary Employee
+..*Commission Employee
+..*Add functional methods for all employee types ..*Each sub-class will have some unique features to salary/pay *Calculating methods that differentiate from the super class;
+*Create product class with functional methods
+*Create a manufacturer class and add a composition (HAS-A) reference to the *Product class for each Product Object created.
+Add option to display *Manufacturer info when reviewing a product.
+*Complete the menu driven code in the main method in the Main class so it
+will:
+..*Read user input and create a new employee object.
+This needs to be added to an ArrayList for storage;
+..*Allow for a search of an employee and display the result;
+..*Allow for a search for a product and display the result;
+*Add validation to ALL user input (Note: NOT error handling/try-catch);
+*Implement class abstraction where applicable.